csharp-nancy

 Install-Package Nancy

-Additionally, you will need to install a hosting service, for example, OWIN (Open Web Interface for .NET).
+Additionally, we will need to install a hosting service, for example OWIN (Open Web Interface for .NET).

 Nancy is a web server framework that uses a module-based routing structure.
 Modules are classes that handle specific HTTP requests and return responses.

-Each module is assigned to a specific URL route, allowing the framework to route requests to the corresponding module.
+Each module is mapped to a specific URL route, allowing the framework to route requests to the corresponding module.

 using Nancy;